With Bobby Wagner set to be released by Rams, here’s what to know about potential for Seahawks reunion

 His 2023 salary of $7.5 million was due to become guaranteed on March 19, but that won’t happen now.

-The Rams will save $5 million in 2023 against the salary cap by releasing Wagner prior to June 1, according to OvertheCap.com, as Wagner was due to have a $12.5 million cap hit (he had just a $2.5 million cap hit in 2022 with the contract backloaded).
+The Rams will save $5 million in 2023 against the salary cap by releasing Wagner prior to June 1 (or $8 million if they designated it a post-June 1 cut, according to OvertheCap.com, as Wagner was due to have a $12.5 million cap hit (he had just a $2.5 million cap hit in 2022 with the contract backloaded).

 The Rams entered the day more than $14 million above the cap, according to OvertheCap.com.
 Teams have to be cap compliant by March 15.

-That Wagner will be back on the market will inevitably raise the question of whether he could return to the Seahawks.
+That Wagner will be back on the market will inevitably raise the question of whether he could return to the Seahawks, the team whose defense he led for 10 years — and for whom he will surely one day be a Ring of Honor member — before his release last year.

+Asked about Wagner during his weekly appearance on Seattle Sports 710 AM Thursday afternoon, general manager John Schneider didn’t seem to rule it out while also noting that since Wagner has not been officially released yet, nothing can be done now.

+“He’s technically still on their roster so we won’t be able to speak to his agent for a minute or two,” Schneider said, before adding that Wagner’s agent “is actually himself.”

 And Seattle’s linebacking situation is suddenly in some limbo.
 Jordyn Brooks — who took over for Wagner at middle linebacker — suffered an ACL injury in a game Jan.
 1 and had surgery on Jan.
 19, and it is unclear when he will be ready.
 And Cody Barton — who replaced Brooks at MLB for the final game and the playoffs after starting the rest of the season at weak-side linebacker — can now be a free agent.